user95f85f/powerful-python-examples/README.md

 getyoutube.py: download the HTTPS output of the YouTube servers

-rand-int-util.py: a utility to create random integers into a bash terminal
+rand-int-util.py: have the computer generate a random integer from ARGV input

-raw-data-dump.py: a practice of turning binary data into a hex dump
+raw-data-dump.py: display binary data in a better format